syamantak01/gravity-app/README.md

 - <b> Gravity Token(GTC) - Smart Contract</b>
   - First install <b>Hardhat</b>, which is an environment that lets us test, deploy, and compile the smart contracts
   - Then install OpenZepplin
-  - Make a ERC-20 token: Gravity Coin(GTC)
+  - Made an ERC-20 token: Gravity Coin(GTC)

 - <b>Header Component </b>
   - Will have the functionality of where we can buy GravityCoins in exchange for our Ethereum: <b>BuyModal Component</b>